pytask-dev/pytask/docs/source/tutorials/invoking_pytask.md

 ## Commands

-pytask has multiple commands which are listed in the main help page.
+pytask has multiple commands that are listed in the main help page.

 ```{image} /_static/images/help_page.svg
 ```